jowilf/sqlalchemy-file/docs/index.md

 ## Related projects and inspirations

-* [Depot: ](https://github.com/amol-/depot) When I was looking for a library like this, depot was the best I saw.
-But it offers less storage backend, doesn't support multiple files and doesn't work with [SQLModel](https://github.com/tiangolo/sqlmodel).
+* [filedepot: ](https://github.com/amol-/depot) When I was looking for a library like this, depot was the best I saw.
 This project inspired **SQLAlchemy-file** extensively and some features are implemented the same.
+* [sqlalchemy-media](https://github.com/pylover/sqlalchemy-media) Another attachment extension for SqlAlchemy to manage assets which are associated with database models